mattbillenstein/aoc/2019/README.txt

 04: Count matches in sequence of numbers
 05: More IntCode computer instructions
 06: Counting orbits - simple dict tree walking
+07: Parallel IntCode programs using generator coroutines and .send()